 - Line a proving basket with a tea towel and sprinkle with flour.
 Place the dough upside-down into the prepared basket.

-- Place the dough into the refrigerator overnight, or for at least eight hours.
+- Place the dough into the refrigerator overnight, or for at least eight hours and up to 24 hours.

 - Turn the dough out onto a piece of parchment paper and score with a sharp knife.